 The Bonds have not been and will not be registered under the laws of any member state of the EEA.
 The offering of the Bonds is being made, and the Bonds are being offered and issued, only to persons other than retail investors in the EEA.
 For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of MiFID II; or (ii) a customer within the meaning of Directive (EU) 2016/97 (the "Insurance Distribution Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II.
-Consequently, no key information document required by Regulation (EU) No 1286/2014 (as a mended, the "PRIIPs Regulation") for offering or selling the Bonds or otherwise making them a vailable to retail investors in the EEA has been prepared.
-Offering or selling the Bonds or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.
+Consequently, no key information document required by Regulation (EU) No 1286/2014 (as amended, the "PRIIPs Regulation") for offering or selling the Bonds or otherwise making them available to retail investors in the EEA may be unlawful under the PRIIPs Regulation.